francopub/francopub.github.io/blog/_posts/2017-04-17-A-Python-Disaster.md

 {% endhighlight %}

-Wow, this script has maybe been running for like 20 minutes at least (Update: 30 minutes?).
-After the script stalled out on one of the files, I decided to give up on it and go to a more manual method.
+Not sure where it goes wrong, but it does go wrong.
+It ran for 20 minutes (thankfully giving me updates of its process due to the helpful print to console commands I put in there).
+After the script stalled out on one of the files, I stopped and went with a manual approach.
 It was actually faster than I thought find/replacing on bold and applying H1, and then promoting and demoting headings to appropriately nest them.
 Only took like 10 hours.
 No big deal.
+Most of that time was spent wondering whether something was a sub-section of another.

+Moral of the story: Make authors and editors determine heading hierarchy.